photoprism/photoprism-docs/docs/getting-started/config-files.md

 # Using YAML Configuration Files

-Users who cannot conveniently configure their instance with [environment variables or CLI flags](../config-options.md), can alternatively use an `options.yml` file located in the *config* path.
+If you cannot configure your instance with [environment variables or CLI flags](config-options.md), for example because it was installed through an app store, an alternative is to use an `options.yml` file located in the *config* folder.

-The *config* path can be specified using the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH`.
-If you use a third-party integration or package that does not allow you to change paths, you should find this information in the corresponding documentation.
+A custom *config* path can be specified using the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH`.
+If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
+By default, the *config* folder is a subdirectory of [the *storage* folder](docker-compose.md#photoprismstorage).

+!!! tldr ""
-Note that that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
+    Note that that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
 We therefore recommend that you edit the file only when PhotoPrism is not running.

 ## Example